 College of Education > Academics > Counseling & Special Education > Graduate Programs > Counseling (MA/MEd) > Specialty Area Requirements > College Counseling & Student Affairs

-This master’s degree prepares Counseling professionals to work in various offices within student affairs such as in career centers, offices of residence life, and college counseling centers.
-It provides the Counseling Professional with the skills and processes to provide individual and group counseling and to serve as a leader and advocate for students, universities, and the profession.
+This master’s degree prepares counseling professionals to work in various offices within student affairs such as in career centers, offices of residence life, and college counseling centers.
+It provides the counseling professional with the skills to provide individual and group counseling and to serve as a leader and advocate for students, universities, and the profession.

 The Master’s Thesis is written in conjunction with CSL 553 and CSL 554 and with faculty advisement.
 Enrollment in CSL 559 and an oral examination are required.
 Consult the MA Thesis Handbook for additional information.

 Capstone project with faculty supervision written in conjunction with CSL 552, CSL 553, and CSL 554.
 Does not require additional course enrollment.

 Content displayed from College Counseling and Student Affairs (MA or MEd) on DePaul University Catalog

 2001-2018 DePaul University | Disclaimer | Contact Us | Emergency Plan | Consumer Information | Privacy Statement Editor Login